GET HARD RESULTS. Start here

 • Fatigue

-That’s why it’s so important to discuss your medical history and current medications with your healthcare provider.
+• That’s why it’s crucial to discuss your medical history and current medications with your healthcare provider before starting this drug.

-With a robust understanding of your health, your healthcare provider can work with you to find the best erectile dysfunction solution for you.
+With a robust understanding of your health, your healthcare provider can work with you to find the best erectile dysfunction solution.

 6 Sources